-You may have many reasons that you’re looking to save money on a cruise vacation.
+You may have many reasons for wondering how to save money on a cruise vacation.
 Your overall family vacation budget might be slim this year.
 Or, perhaps you want to keep costs down so that you can cruise more often.

 Or, it could be that you find pure joy in finding a great deal and squeezing those dollars.